ncarlier/nunux-keeper/README.md

 * Link your account with Twitter and keep your tweets.
 * Import your bookmarks from Pocket
 * Store medias on the local disk or on S3

-## Roadmap

-* Add a user quota for local storage
-* Export a document to PDF
-* Add new document type support (Markdown, ...)
-* Improve sharing features
-* ...

 ## Under the hood